KaminoDice/FHE/iDASH2017/README.md

 Do not select the box  Working sets | Add project to working sets!
 Just click Finish.

-# Export the project IDASH2017 with its finished building target
+# Export the project IDASH2017
 Right Click on the project IDASH2017, choose "Export..."
 Export--------------------------------------------------------------------------------------
 General >> Archive File